Hauntingly Beautiful Photography: 20 Shots That Showcase Canada’s Spooky Side

 This dilapidated farmhouse captured by Deb Sandau of Red Deer, Alberta, seems abandoned.
 But look a bit closer and you’ll find it’s anything but.
 Brrrr!

 In the mood for a scary story or two?
 Check out the best ghost tours across Canada.

-Photographer Beverly Lafortune of Kanata, Ontario, writes: “This picture was taken in Coaticook, Quebec, at the Forest de Lumiere.
+Photographer Beverly Lafortune of Kanata, Ontario, writes: “This picture was taken in Coaticook, Quebec, at the Foresta Lumina.
 Magical things happened as you walked through the forest of light.
 This was a holographic of a woman dancing around.”
 Thanks for sharing, Beverly!

-Through photographic skill and some neat post-production trickery, Linda Sweeney of Miramichi, New Brunswick, created this image worthy of a Hollywood horror film.
+Through photographic skill and some neat post-production trickery, Linda Sweeney of Miramichi, New Brunswick, composed this image worthy of a Hollywood horror film.
 Yikes!

 Into the Fog

 This shot proves that a forest can be creepy even during daylight!
-Heather Loewen of Lloydminster, Alberta, captured this atmospheric photo in Collingwood, Ontario.
+Heather Loewen captured this hauntingly beautiful photo during a walk in the woods in Collingwood, Ontario.

 Norma Keith captured an angry sky over Baltimore, Ontario.
 Batten down the hatches!

-Next, check out the most haunted places in Canada.
+Next, check out these photos that capture the spirit of Halloween in Canada.